glebdovzhenko/P61Viewer/docs-src/source/installation.rst

     P61Viewer $ conda install -c anaconda python.app

-5. Change the directory to src and launch the application
+5. (Windows, Linux) Change the directory to src and launch the application

 .. code-block:: bash

     P61Viewer $ cd src
     src $ python P61ViewerMain.py

-5.a Or if on Mac OS X
+5.a (Mac OS X) Change the directory to src and launch the application

 .. code-block:: bash